ply-ct/ply/docs/topics/results.md

 as described below.

 ## Expected Results
-Unless run with the `--exercise` (`-x`) option, after generating actual results Ply will proceed to compare against expected results.
+Unless run with the `--submit` (`-s`) option, after generating actual results Ply will proceed to compare against expected results.
 Expected results are named after your request suite and are found under your configured `expectedLocation` (eg: test/results/expected).
 Here's ply-demo's `movieById` expected fragment corresponding to the actual fragment above.
 ```yaml